wvuvectors/synteblast/README.md

-# synteBLAST v0.1
+# synteBLAST v1.0
 **BLAST-based, synteny-aware (protein) sequence searching.**

 ## Description
 `synteBLAST` is a search pipeline designed to find co-linear (syntenic) blocks of genes that are similar to a query block in both **sequence** and **arrangement on the genome**.

 Prokaryotes often utilize blocks of cotranscribed genes called operons to carry out similar functional tasks.
-The texbook example of operons (literally) is the *lac* operon of *Escherichia coli*.
+A texbook example of operons (literally) is the *lac* operon of *Escherichia coli*.

 ## Attribution
 `synteBLAST` was written by [Timothy Driscoll](http://www.driscollMML.com/) at West Virginia University, Morgantown, WV USA.
-The concept for a synteny-aware search algorithm arose from discussions and work with numerous other researchers, most notably: Joseph J. Gillespie, University of Maryland; and Victoria Verhoeve, West Virginia University.
+The concept for a synteny-aware search algorithm arose from discussions and work with numerous other researchers, most notably Joseph J. Gillespie (University of Maryland) and Victoria Verhoeve (West Virginia University).

 ## Using synteBLAST